Skip to main content

 An example of this information is shown in the summary for Aldrin.
 Notice that a Chronic RfD for Aldrin is available on IRIS, so it is not listed here.

 PPRTVs are derived using the methodologies from EPA's Integrated Risk Information System (IRIS) program.
-Several methodologies are used by the IRIS Program to derive oral noncancer toxicity values (as an RfD) which can be accessed on EPA's IRIS website http://www.epa.gov/iris/backgrd.html.
+Several methodologies used by the IRIS Program to derive oral noncancer toxicity values (as an RfD) that can be accessed on EPA's IRIS website http://www.epa.gov/iris/backgrd.html.

 RfD and RfC values that have been derived for carcinogens are based on noncancer endpoints only and should not be assumed to be protective against carcinogenicity.